omkarshinde25/Uber-Trip-Analysis/README.md

 * `Trip Details[DOLocationID]` -> `Location Table[LocationID]` (inactive; use USERELATIONSHIP when needed)
 * `Trip Details[Pick Up Date]` -> `Calendar[Date]` (active)

-Include a relationship diagram image here if you have one (recommended).
-If not, create it in Power BI Relationships view and export as PNG.

 ---

 ## 4. Data preparation & transformations (step‑by‑step)